SapirNahmany/Association-rule-learning-algorithm/README.md

-# Big Data Analytics - Associative-Rule
+# Big Data Analytics - Associative Rule Learning Algorithm

-Implementation of a rule based machine learning algorithm, a weakened version of Associative rule learning algorithm.
+Implementation of a rule based machine learning algorithm, a weakened version of Associative Rule Learning Algorithm.
-(similar to google feature of related searches)
+<b>(similar to google feature of related searches)</b>

 For each relevant query Sx, Sy, the algorithm calculates {Sx} => {Sy} with confidence Cxy.